itszn/unnamed-sdvx-clone/docs/source/scorescreen.rst

 .. code-block:: c#

     int score
+    int gauge_type // 0 = normal, 1 = hard.
+Should be defined in constants sometime
+    int gauge_option // type specific, such as difficulty level for the same gauge type if available
+    bool mirror
+    bool random
-    int flags // gameplay options such as gauge type, mirror, and random. float gauge // value of the gauge at the end of the song int misses
+    int auto_flags //bits for autoplay settings, 0 = no autoplay float gauge // value of the gauge at the end of the song int misses
     int goods